mdjbru-teaching-material/turku_course/README.md

 * It might be good to set up a web page on GitHub to present the course and the practical details, as well as make the teaching material available.
 Software Carpentry has a [GitHub repository](https://github.com/swcarpentry/bc) which explains how to do it.
+It would be nice to generate it with a Python static site generator ([Jekyll](http://jekyllrb.com/), which is the static site generator of choice for GitHub, is written in Ruby!), and [Pelican](http://docs.getpelican.com/en/3.4.0/index.html) might be a good choice for that!
+It uses [Pygments](http://pygments.org/) for code syntax highlighting.

 * Course duration: 3 full days.
 Possibilities are:
     - **Three consecutive days**.
 Advantages: compact, people can focus on the